Tips for Resolving HOA Parking Problems

 4. Be Proactive

-Boards should aim to get ahead of HOA parking problems before they happen.
+Boards should aim to get ahead of HOA parking issues before they happen.
 This can prevent having to handle parking violation escalations.
 Consider doing the following:

 Beyond HOA Parking Problems: How to Prevent Other HOA Vehicle Issues